puppetlabs/puppet-docs/source/puppet/3.6/reference/services_agent_windows.markdown

 ## Disabling and Re-enabling Puppet Runs

-Regardless of how you're running puppet agent, you can prevent it from doing any Puppet runs by running `sudo puppet agent --disable "<MESSAGE>"`.
-You can re-enable it with `sudo puppet agent --enable`.
+You can prevent puppet agent from doing any Puppet runs by [starting a command prompt with elevated privileges][running] and running `puppet agent --disable "<MESSAGE>"`.
+You can re-enable it with `puppet agent --enable`.

-If puppet agent attempts to do a configuration run while disabled --- either a scheduled run or a manually triggered one --- it will log a message like `Notice: Skipping run of Puppet configuration client; administratively disabled (Reason: 'Investigating a problem 5/23/14 -NF'); Use 'puppet agent --enable' to re-enable.`
+If puppet agent attempts to do a configuration run while disabled --- either a scheduled run or a manually triggered one --- it will log a message like:

+    Notice: Skipping run of Puppet configuration client; administratively disabled (Reason: 'Investigating a problem 5/23/14 -NF'); Use 'puppet agent --enable' to re-enable.

 ## Configuring Puppet Agent